swlaschin/fsharpforfunandprofit.com/content/posts/calculator-complete-v2/index.md

 In this series of posts, I've been developing a simple pocket calculator app.

-In the [first post](/posts/calculator-design/), we completed a first draft of the design, using type-first development. and in the [second post](/posts/calculator-implementation/), we created an initial implemeentation.
+In the [first post](/posts/calculator-design/), we completed a first draft of the design, using type-first development. and in the [second post](/posts/calculator-implementation/), we created an initial implementation.

 In the [previous post](/posts/calculator-complete-v1/), we created the rest of the code, including the user interface, and attempted to use it.